dihmandrake/strongswan-container/Readme.md

 * Look into running the container as non-root.
 * Properly set tags for images in the format of `strongswanVersion-alpineVersion`, for example, `5.9.2-3.13.5`.
 * Properly tag and release the repo repository instead of updating on any commit on the main branch.
+* Push the image to alternative container repos (GitHub & Quay).